kayaozkur/kayaozkur/README.md

-👋

-Hi there!
-My name is Kaya and I'm a data analytics consultant.

-I have a strong interest in Data Science and Data Engineering, and I'm an avid user of the R programming language and SQL.
-In my current role, I use these tools to help clients extract insights from their data and make data-driven decisions.
-I'm excited to be a part of the GitHub community and to share and learn from others in the field.
+Hey there! 👋 Welcome to my Github page!

+I'm a data scientist who loves playing around with numbers and figuring out trends. 📈 I mostly use R as my go-to programming language and specialize in statistics, machine learning, and econometrics 👷 Feel free to explore my Github repositories if you want to know more about my work. 🌟 And if you have any questions or ideas, don't hesitate to reach out. 📫 I'm always open to collaboration and excited to build something amazing with you! 🚀

 <!---